We hope you enjoy reading this article.

 Additional Applications of Artificial Intelligence

-We‘ve covered email classification and explained how one can mine data to glean actionable insights, other potential areas where artificial intelligence is starting to be applied include:
+We‘ve covered email classification and explained how one can mine relevant data to glean actionable insights, other potential areas where AI is starting to be applied include:

 AdTech and Sentiment Analysis